John A. Kinch, PhD

 Technical Energy Consultant

 Bob Tinker is a long-time supporter of Michigan Energy Options and a technical consultant for our commercial energy services.
 Bob is a registered architect in the State of Michigan specializing in energy efficient building design, construction and operations—including the use of solar energy in buildings.
 He has been partner and president in two architectural firms over his career.
-Tinker Energy, Bob’s new business, provides commercial energy audits for government and utility programs.
-He currently provides technical support to our Energy Savers multifamily pilot with Consumers Energy.
+Tinker Energy, Bob’s current business, provides commercial energy audits for government and utility programs.
 Bob maintains a daily yoga and meditation practice to keep his personal energy tuned and focused.

 More about Bob at LinkedIn.